 In May 2012, the IDEQ approved a permit request that would allow the facility to continue to operate for a projected 20 years.
 As part of the approval process, the IDEQ performed RESRAD modeling to confirm that the EPA limit of 15 mrem/year total effective dose equivalent to a member of the public would not be exceeded during the 1,000 year post closure period of performance.
 The RESRAD model assumed a resident farmer scenario and radionuclide inputs based on the current radioactive waste acceptance criteria.
-The radionuclide waste acceptance criteria bounds the radionuclide characteristics of the waste from the proposed actions.
+The radionuclide waste acceptance criteria bounds the radionuclide characteristics of the waste from the proposed action.
 Consequently, there is a minimal impact to groundwater based on the EPA criteria.

-6.1.5 Ecological Resources
+6.1.5 Endangered Species

-There are no significant ecological resources that are likely to be affected by waste disposal operations at the USEI site.
+The proposed action will have no effect on listed species or critical habitat or other that are likely to be present in the vicinity of the USEI site.
 A buffer area around the USEI site ensures protection of the SRBPNCA from waste disposal operations.